rleydev/startup-template-web/README.md

 ### Notes
 - Original CSS styling implemented in **general_css** branch
 - SASS in scss is writen in **saas_project** branch and merged into **develop** branch
-- The project is reviewed by EPAM Systems Frontend Software Engineers

 ## Deploy: https://rleydev.github.io/startup-template-web/